brianz/blog/content/post/serverless-part-iv.md

 In any case, as long as you're aware of the issues in v0.5.5 which is what is currently stable you should have no trouble working around them.
-With v1.0 being not too far away I suspect very soon I'll start writing about that system since it appears to be much improved and fundamentally differeint in the way it organizing things.
+With v1.0 being not too far away I suspect very soon I'll start writing about that system since it appears to be much improved and fundamentally different in the way it organizing things.

-So, what we'll disuss here is:
+So, what we'll discuss here is:

 - Syncing sensitive AWS data with the `meta sync` plugin
 - Working on an existing project after a `git clone`